Double Majors and Simultaneous Degrees

 A double major refers to the declaration of two majors in CDSS.

 If you are interested in declaring a second CDSS major, you should contact a major advisor in the second program.
 Some limitations may apply depending on your choice of a second major.
-Applications to double major will be available beginning in the 2024-25 academic year and will involve a comprehensive review.
+Applications to double major are available through the comprehensive review process.
 Transfer students should consult with an advisor for their intended major about eligibility to add a major.

-If you are a currently declared CDSS student and were admitted in Fall 2023 or prior, you will go through a different application process to declare a double major.
-You will need to fill out the Double Major Application and contact the advisor in the major that you are interested in double majoring with for more information on the application process as it varies by each major.
+If you are a currently declared CDSS student and were admitted prior to Fall 2023, you will need to contact the advisor in the major that you are interested in double majoring with for more information on the application process as it varies by each major.

 Dropping a Major

-If you are currently pursuing a double major and need to drop one of your majors, please contact your Major Advisor from the major you need to drop.
+If you are currently pursuing a CDSS double major and need to drop one of your majors, please contact your Major Advisor or CDSS College Advisor from the major you need to drop.

 Simultaneous Degree